 Before answering this question about the frequency of leg workouts, keep in mind that any exercise routine you engage in should be done with a specific set of goals in mind.
 It doesn’t do you any good to simply choose exercises randomly and hope that you will achieve the results you want.

 Sign up for a PRO account today to access workout plans, workout creators, certified personal trainers, and more, so that you can begin a strategically-created leg workout routine.

 How Often Should I Do a Leg Workout If I’m Just Getting Started?

 As a general rule, most experienced athletes and personal trainers recommend a leg workout three times per week.
 This workout will usually be 15 to 20 minutes as part of a larger exercise routine that can be as long as one hour.

 It’s also a good idea to target different parts of the leg on each successive workout day.

-For example, one day you can target the thighs, the next day target the calves, and the third day work on the hips.
+For example, one day you can target the thighs, the next day target the calves, and on the third day, work on the hips.
 This alternating routine gives you a more thorough and balanced training experience.

 As with any exercise, a leg workout should never be done on more than five consecutive days.
 This is because your body needs periods of rest in order to rebuild muscle tissue which has been stressed by exercise.